dani3ljh/15Puzzle/README.md

 # 15Puzzle

-Digital Version of a 15 puzzle (wasd/arrow keys to move)
+Digital Version of a 15 puzzle (wasd/arrow keys to move, r to shuffle)